-The Superintendent/Principal or designee will insure cooperation with County Public Health to support testing and surveillance testing for staff, and students (with appropriate parental permission).
-The school will provide information about testing opportunities to staff members, and will provide release time and resources necessary to allow for regular testing of all staff members at District expense.
-This testing cadence will include regular, routine testing of staff, according to the agreement between the staff and administration.
-This testing cadence will also include the offer of regular, routine testing of students with appropriate parental permissions obtained in advance.
+The Superintendent/Principal or designee will insure cooperation with County Public Health to support testing and surveillance testing for staff and students (with appropriate parental permission).
+The school will provide information about testing opportunities to staff members, including in-house rapid testing through the school office.
+This testing is also available to students with appropriate parental permission.
 Parents will be notified of student testing opportunities and will be asked permission prior to any student testing.